 I’d now also offer vegetation daily, and I’d also stop cutting the leaves up into small pieces.

-You can now also feed them some other things as treats such as strawberries, grapes, carrot, etc… By 9 months, your dragon will be tearing up the newspaper/ kitchen towel and it’s time to start thinking about giving them some sand to dig in.
+You can now also feed them some other things as treats such as strawberries, grapes, carrots, etc… By 9 months, your dragon will be tearing up the newspaper/ kitchen towel and it’s time to start thinking about giving them some sand to dig in.

 Adult Bearded Dragons Diet